-Corporations should get a new EIN if any of the following occurs:
+You will need a new Corporation tax ID if any of the following occurs:

-Partnerships are required to get a new EIN if:
+You are required to get a new Partnership EIN if:

 As you can see, there are several instances that demand a new EIN number.
 The fastest and easiest way to get a new EIN for your business is to apply online.

 Our online application process is streamlined to reduce frustration and speed up delivery.
 Plus, you can check your EIN status online anytime you want, or look up the number if it’s ever lost or misplaced.

 If you need a new EIN for your business, are looking for a Washington tax ID, or any other state, don’t wait to apply.
 You will receive your EIN securely via e-mail on the same business day, unless submitted after 3:00pm PST or on the weekend days, the application will be processed on the next business day.

 Not all changes to your business structure require you to get a new Employer Identification Number or to change your EIN numbers.

 Sole proprietors or individuals will not need to obtain a new EIN if:

 Corporations will not need to get a new EIN if:

 Partnerships will not need to obtain a new EIN if: